Natural parameterized quantum circuit

 Parameterized quantum circuits (PQCs) are the basis of most NISQ algorithms.
 It is challenging to design PQCs that can efficiently run NISQ applications~\cite{haug2021capacity,nakaji2020expressibility,sim2019expressibility,du2020expressive}.
 The quantum geometry of PQCs as measured by the quantum Fisher information metric (QFIM) plays a key role in this regard~\cite{haug2021capacity,meyer2021fisher,katabarwa2021connecting}.
 VQAs can be trained more efficiently by using the QFIM for adaptive learning rates~\cite{haug2021optimal} and the quantum natural gradient (QNG)~\cite{haug2021optimal,stokes2020quantum,yamamoto2019natural,wierichs2020avoiding}.
 For quantum sensing, the QFIM places a lower bound on the estimation error with the quantum Cramér-Rao bound~\cite{helstrom1976quantum,liu2019quantum,meyer2021fisher}.
 However, in general the QFIM of PQCs is not characterized, requires extensive resources to be a calculated~\cite{cerezo2021sub,gacon2021simultaneous,beckey2020variational,van2020measurement} and yields a non-euclidean geometry~\cite{haug2021capacity}, which is detrimental to tackle aforementioned tasks.

 Here, we introduce the natural PQC (NPQC) which has a euclidean quantum geometry close to a particular reference parameter.
 This expressive NPQC can be constructed in a hardware efficient manner even for many qubits and parameters, serving as a powerful basis for various NISQ applications.
-The initial training iterations of VQAs with the NPQC are substantially improved as the gradient is equivalent to the QNG and we can use adaptive learning rates without calculating the QFIM.
-We find that the training scales favorably with increasing number of qubits which could yield an advantage on large-scale quantum computers.
-We also show that the NPQC is highly useful for multi-parameter metrology and can sense many parameters efficiently at the same time with a simple protocol based on sampling in the computational basis.
-The NPQC promises the best accuracy for general class of PQCs with the minimal possible quantum Cramér-Rao bound.
-These convenient properties make the NPQC a useful basis for many other NISQ applications such as state preparation.
+The initial training iterations of VQAs with the NPQC are substantially improved as the gradient is equivalent to the QNG and we can use adaptive learning rates without needing to calculate the QFIM.
+We find that the first training step scales with increasing number of qubits which hints that our methods work even for larger systems. \revA{Further, we demonstrate that the NPQC can prepare arbitrary superposition states of two states, a feature that can be useful for state preparation tasks.} \revA{Finally, we show that by sampling the NPQC, one can estimate the absolute values of all the parameters of the circuit, which could be used for calibration purposes.
+We also show that the NPQC has the minimal possible quantum Cramér-Rao bound for a general class of PQCs, which highlights its potential for multi-parameter metrology.} These convenient properties make the NPQC a useful basis for various NISQ applications.

-\emph{Model---} The QFIM $\mathcal{F}(\boldsymbol{\theta})$ for a PQC $\ket{\psi}=\ket{\psi(\boldsymbol{\theta})}$ and $M$-dimensional parameter vector $\boldsymbol{\theta}$ is an $M\times M$ dimensional positive semidefinite matrix~\cite{liu2019quantum,meyer2021fisher}
+\sectionMain{Model} The QFIM $\mathcal{F}(\boldsymbol{\theta})$ for a PQC $\ket{\psi}=\ket{\psi(\boldsymbol{\theta})}$ and $M$-dimensional parameter vector $\boldsymbol{\theta}\in\mathbb{R}^M$ is an $M\times M$ dimensional positive semidefinite matrix~\cite{liu2019quantum,meyer2021fisher}